TheMelodyBucket/Hackintosh-MacOS.Sonoma-MSI-Modern-14-b10mw/README.md

 For additional support, check out [tonymacx86](https://www.tonymacx86.com/)
 ## Installation
-According to your need, use the whole EFI file with all it's content ( for upgrading from a lower MacOS version to MacOS Sonoma or installing a fresh MacOS Sonoma copy ).
+According to your need, use the whole EFI file with all it's content after extracting compressed zip files. ( for upgrading from a lower MacOS version to MacOS Sonoma or installing a fresh MacOS Sonoma copy ).
 Do some research before testing.